sleepymalc/ParkingLot/README.md

 ## Contribution

-	YuYang Chen(Maxwell)
+<p align="center"><b><i>

-	Pingbang Hu
+	Yuyang Chen, Pingbang Hu
+</i></b></p>

+---

-The work are partially contributed to some other students, TAs and professors in JI, which would be listed if known.
+The works are partially contributed by some other students, TAs, and professors, which would be listed if known.

-## Reminder

-If you find any problems in the reposity, welcome to make an issue or pull request.
+> If you find any problems in the repository, welcome to make an issue or pull request.